aditosoftware/nodepki-client/README.md

 ## Configure

-Copy config.default.yml to config/config.yml

-Configure client in config.yml: Set IP-address and port of the NodePKI server according to the config.yml of your server.
+Copy config.default.yml to config/config.yml and set the settings according to your environment.

-    server:
-        ip: localhost
-        port: 8081

 ## Usage